I am Takashi Tomiyama, the President of Nissan Shatai Co., Ltd.

 The first pillar is a “Sustainable corporate foundation.”

-Firstly, regarding initiatives for achieving carbon neutrality by 2050, we have set the goal of reducing CO2 emissions per unit by 52% compared to fiscal 2018 levels by 2030.
-To date, we have implemented measures such as adopting LED lighting, reducing electricity consumption by visualizing power usage, and switching to “green power.”
+Regarding initiatives for achieving carbon neutrality by 2050, we have implemented measures such as adopting LED lighting, visualizing power usage, and switching to “green power.”

-Furthermore, we are actively working to utilize renewable energy, including the installation of solar panels on the headquarters roof.
+Furthermore, we are actively working to utilize renewable energy, including the installation of solar panels on the roof of the headquarters’ main building.

-Next, regarding our DE&I initiatives, we have continued to hold the “Eruboshi” certification, which can be earned by companies promoting the active participation of women, as well as the “Platinum Kurumin certification,” which is awarded to companies with particularly outstanding initiatives to support employees in balancing work and childcare.
-In fiscal 2025, we established a new leave program to help employees balance childcare and work, and launched activities to support partnerships, aiming to create a workplace where diverse values coexist.
+Regarding our Diversity, Equity & Inclusion (DE&I) initiatives, we have continued to hold the “Eruboshi” certification, which can be earned by companies promoting the active participation of women, as well as the “Platinum Kurumin certification,” which is awarded to companies with particularly outstanding initiatives to support employees in balancing work and childcare.

 Next is our second pillar, “Creation of appealing products.”

-Approximately two years have passed since the luxury SUVs manufactured at Nissan Shatai Kyushu underwent their full model change, and they continue to enjoy strong popularity, particularly in the Middle East.
-In March 2026, the Patrol and the Armada received the iF Design Award.
+The full-size luxury SUVs manufactured at Nissan Shatai Kyushu continue to enjoy strong popularity, particularly in the Middle East and North America.
+In March 2026, the Patrol and the Armada received the world-renowned design award, the iF Design Award.

 Furthermore, the all-new Elgrand, which is undergoing its first full model change in 16 years, achieves outstanding quietness, high fuel efficiency, and a comfortable ride through its third-generation e-POWER, e-4ORCE, and next-generation Active Noise Control.

-Turning to commercial vehicles, the Caravan and the NV200 Vanette have each undergone minor changes.
-The Caravan has been enhanced with the addition of Intelligent Cruise Control and a 9-inch navigation system to support safety, security, and comfort, while the NV200 Vanette has been equipped with door mirrors with a “door-lock-linked folding function,” among other features.
+Turning to commercial vehicles, in 2025, the Caravan has been enhanced with the addition of Intelligent Cruise Control and a 9-inch navigation system to support safety, security, and comfort, while the NV200 Vanette has been equipped with door mirrors with a “door-lock-linked folding function,” among other features.

-In addition, Nissan Shatai and Auto Works Kyoto, a subsidiary specializing in specially equipped vehicles, planned and developed the “tabicafe,” a compact mobile accommodation vehicle, which went on sale in 2026.
+In addition, Nissan Shatai and Auto Works Kyoto, a subsidiary specializing in specially equipped vehicles, planned and developed the “tabicafe,” an accommodation vehicle, which went on sale in 2026.
 Based on the Caravan, it features a bright interior and a spacious bed, creating a relaxing space where two people and their pet can enjoy a café atmosphere at their leisure inside the vehicle.

 Next is the last pillar, “Evolution and deepening of uniqueness.”

-At Nissan Shatai Kyushu, all three frame vehicle models are performing strongly, and we commenced a 3-groups 3-shifts from the end of December 2025.
-For the mixed production of monocoque body and frame body vehicles, we are conducting simulation analyses of the production line with the aim of improving capacity utilization, and working to achieve early improvements at bottleneck processes.
-We will also verify equipment capacity in line with the capacity utilization rate of each process to optimize equipment maintenance and inspection, and further reduce production losses.
+At Nissan Shatai Kyushu, we are conducting simulation analyses of the production line with the aim of improving capacity utilization, and working to achieve early improvements at bottleneck processes.
+Also, we will further reduce production losses by optimizing equipment maintenance and inspection.

-As we enter the fourth year of the 2023-2027 Medium-Term Management Plan, we will continue to take full advantage of the integrated manufacturing infrastructure, extending from development to production, that is our greatest strength, in order to establish manufacturing operations that can adapt with flexibility to market trends and to reinforce compliance with laws and regulations and corporate governance.
-By taking these actions as one united company, we are determined to earn even greater confidence among all of our stakeholders, including shareholders, customers, business partners, local communities, and employees.
+As we enter the fourth year of the 2023-2027 Medium-Term Management Plan, as one united company, we are determined to earn even greater confidence among all of our stakeholders, including shareholders, customers, business partners, local communities, and employees.

 June 2026